LukaLime/HerCalendar/README.md

 	4. Add Admin account, and User account options
 	5. Users are able to subscribe through email, users will get email reminders when an upcoming Cycle is coming up
 	6. Update UI using React
+	7. Add SMTP provider to provide email confirmation when registering a new account
+	8. Each user should have there own account with there own cycle tracker

 Completed Tasks:
 	1. Fix Days to next period, and estimated period so it estimates from the last period date using the average cycle length